Michel Camilo: Background and career

 Camilo's emergence as a star in his own right began around 1985, the year he debuted with his trio at Carnegie Hall.
 In that same year he toured Europe with Paquito D’Rivera's quintet, and recorded his first album, Why Not?, for Japan's King label.
 His album Suntan/In Trio had a trio with Anthony Jackson on the bass and Dave Weckl on the drums.
 In 1988, Camilo debuted on a major record label, Sony, with the release of Michel Camilo, which became a bestseller and held the top jazz album spot for ten consecutive weeks.
 Special guests joined in with Camilo, such as percussionist Sammy Figueroa and tap dancer Raul.
 Other bestselling albums followed and so did the accolades, including a Grammy and an Emmy.
 Camilo's collaborative 2000 album with flamenco guitarist Tomatito Spain won Best Latin Jazz Album in the first Latin Grammy Awards.

-As well as being an outstanding performer, Camilo is a talented composer and has written scores for several Spanish language films including Los peores años de nuestra vida and the award-winning Amo tu cama rica.
+As well as being a performer, Camilo is a composer and has written scores for several Spanish language films including Los peores años de nuestra vida and the award-winning Amo tu cama rica.

 Camilo tours extensively, and lectures in Europe, the US, and in the Conservatory of Music of Puerto Rico.
 He holds several honorary degrees, a Visiting Professorship and a Doctorate at Berklee College of Music, and has been honored in his home country by being named a Knight of the Heraldic Order of Christopher Columbus, and being awarded the Silver Cross of the Order of Duarte, Sanchez & Mella.